mehulagg/gitlab/doc/administration/geo/setup/database.md

 A single instance can be later on expanded to a clusterized version using Patroni, which is recommended for a Highly Available architecture.

+Follow below the instructions on how to setup PostgreSQL replication as a single instance database.
+Alternatively you can look at the [Clusterized database replication](#clusterized-database-replication) instructions on how to setup replication with a Patroni cluster.

 ### PostgreSQL replication

 The GitLab **primary** node where the write operations happen will connect to